CSHNotes/NA-Notes/week9.1.markdown

 # Survey tips

-1. Keep it short
+1. Keep it short - 1 page, not more than 2
-1. Consider visual aspects
+1. Consider visual aspects (font size, whitespace)
-1. Group questions and topics
+1. Group similar topics together
 1. Start with something interesting
 1. Start with easy items if controversial
-1. Include a purpose paragraph
+1. Include a purpose (cover) paragraph - who you are, what might be done with the data, purpose, etc.
 1. Getting attitudes
 1. Triangulating data
 1. It's questionable whether people can accurately report data about themselves at other points in time.